 Illegal logging refers to the unauthorized act of cutting down trees, transporting them, or utilizing their products, such as timber, for economic gain, despite being prohibited by law.
 It involves the exploitation of forest resources without proper permits or adherence to environmental regulations, resulting in significant ecological and social consequences.

-In other words, illegal logging is using corrupt ways to reach the forests or protected areas, the harvesting or cutting down of the trees without approval, and selling them elsewhere or in black markets as timber.
+In other words, illegal logging is using corrupt ways to reach the forests or protected areas, harvesting or cutting down the trees without approval, and selling them elsewhere or in black markets as timber.

-Causes of Illegal Logging
+Various Causes of Illegal Logging

 1. Rural Poverty

 In the forest regions, there is always a rural community or indigenous people living within the locality.
 These communities or tribes are, in most cases, impoverished and entirely depend on the forest for their needs and survival.

 It’s all obtained from the forest from food, shelter, and fuel.
 Consequently, they are put in a situation where they source firewood for cooking and heating from the forest, which encourages the practice of constant illegal logging.